-I N A L A N T S Amyl Nitrite (Poppers , Snappers) Butyl Nitrite (Rush, Bolt Bullet) Chlorohydrocarbons (Aerosol Sprays, Cleaning Fluids) Hydrocarbons (Solvents , Gasoline, Airplane Glue, Paint Thinner) Nitrous Oxide (Laughing Gas , Whippets) Inhalants are substances that are breathed or inhaled through the nose.
+I N A L A N T S Amyl Nitrite ( Poppers , Snappers ) Butyl Nitrite ( Rush, Bolt Bullet ) Chlorohydrocarbons ( Aerosol Sprays, Cleaning Fluids ) Hydrocarbons ( Solvents , Gasoline, Airplane Glue, Paint Thinner ) Nitrous Oxide ( Laughing Gas , Whippets ) Inhalants are substances that are breathed or inhaled through the nose.
 Inhalants are depressants and depress or slow down the body's functions.
 Inhalants are normally not thought of as drugs because they are often common household or industrial products.
 However, inhalants are often the most dangerous drugs per dose.
 Euphoria and lightheadedness; excitability; loss of appetite; forgetfulness; weight loss; sneezing; coughing, nausea and vomiting; lack of coordination; bad breath; red eyes; sores on nose and mouth; delayed reflexes; decreased blood pressure; flushing (skin appears to be reddish); headache; dizziness; and violence.
 Depression; damage to the nervous system and body tissues; damage to liver and brain; heart failure; respiratory arrest; suffocation; unconsciousness; seizures; heart failure; sudden sniffing death.
 N Codeine (School Boy) Heroin (H, Harry, Junk, Brown Sugar, Smack) Hydromorphine (Lords) Meperidine (Doctors) Morphine (Morpho, Miss Emma) Opium (Dovers Powder) Other Narcotics: Percodan, Talwin, Lotomil, Carvon, Numporphan, Percocet, Tylox, Tussionex, Fentanyl Narcotics are composed of opiates and synthetic drugs.
 Opiates are derived from the seed pod of the Asian poppy.
 Synthetic drugs called popiods are chemically developed to produce the effects of opiates.
 Initially, narcotics stimulate the higher centers of the brain, but then slow down the activity of the central nervous system.
 Narcotics relieve pain and induce sleep.
 Narcotics, such as Heroin, are often diluted with other substances (i.e. water, sugar) and injected.
-Other narcotics are extremely addictive.
-Users of narcotics develop a tolerance to the drugs, meaning larger doses must be taken each time to produce the same effect. sites; shallow breathing; watery eyes; and itching.
+Other narcotics develop a tolerance to the drugs, meaning larger doses must be taken each time to produce the same effect. sites; shallow breathing; watery eyes; and itching.
 Pulmonary edema; respiratory arrest; convulsions; addiction; coma; death due to overdose.
 For users who share or use unsterile needles to inject narcotics: tetanus, hepatitis, AIDS.
 For pregnant women: premature births, stillbirth, and acute infections among newborns.

-S T R O I D S Juice, D-Ball) Steroids may contribute to increases in body weight and muscular strength.
+T R O I S Juice, D-Ball) Steroids may contribute to increases in body weight and muscular strength.
 Anabolic - Androgenic steroids are chemically related to the male sex hormone testosterone.
 Anabolic means to build up the muscles and other tissues of the body.
 Androgenic refers to the development of male sex characteristics.
-Steroids are injected directly into the muscle or taken orally. muscle and weight; increase in aggression and combativeness; violence ("roid rage"); hallucinations; jaundice; purple or red spots on body, inside mouth or nose; swelling of feet or lower legs (edema); tremors; and bad breath.
-For women, breast reduction, enlarged clitoris, facial hair and baldness, deepened voice.
-For heart disease; increased risk of injury to ligaments and tendons; bowel and urinary problems; gallstones and kidney stones; liver cancer.
+Steroids are injected directly into the muscle or taken orally. muscle and weight; increase in aggression and combativeness; violence ("'roid rage"); hallucinations; jaundice; purple or red heart disease; increased risk of injury to ligaments and tendons; bowel and urinary problems; gallstones and kidney stones; liver cancer.
 For women, menstrual problems.
-For men, impotence and T I U L Pills) Cocaine (Coke, Flake, Snow) Crack (Rock) Stimulants stimulate the central nervous system, increasing alertness and activity.
+For men, impotence and sterility.
+For users who share or use unsterile needles to т Pills) Cocaine (Coke, Flake, Snow) Crack (Rock) Stimulants stimulate the central nervous system, increasing alertness and activity.
 Users of stimulants develop a tolerance, meaning larger doses must be taken to get the same effect.
-Stimulants are psychologically addictive.
-Increased alertness; excessive activity; agitation; euphoria; excitability; increased pulse rate, blood pressure and body temperature; insomnia, loss of Headaches; depression; malnutrition; hypertension; psychosis; cardiac arrest; damage to the brain and lungs; convulsions; coma; death.
+Stimulants are psychologically addictive. pulse rate, blood pressure and body temperature; insomnia, loss of Headaches; depression; malnutrition; hypertension; psychosis; cardiac arrest; damage to the brain and lungs; convulsions; coma; death.